HarshithaSolai/abn-amro-assignment/README.md

 If you want to run the app in local, please check next section.

 ## Running Scripts
-In the project directory, you can run:
+After cloning the project, you can run the following in the project directory.

 ### `yarn install or npm install`